-- Recommended inner diameter: 6" (152 mm). - If an increaser is to be used (max 6" (152 mm) to 7" (178 mm)), it must be installed as close as possible to the chimney. - All stove pipe joints must be secured with three screws.
-Failure to secure them to each other may allow for separation, leaks, and possible fire. - A minimum upward slope of 1/4" per foot (20 mm/m) must be maintained on the horizontal portion of the stove pipe.
-Make sure that each screw penetrates the inner wall of both connectors (male and female).
+- Recommended inner diameter: 6" (152 mm). - If an increaser must be used (max 6" (152 mm) to 7" (178 mm)), it must be installed as close as possible to the chimney. - All furnace pipe joints must be secured with three screws.
+Failure to secure them to each other may allow for separation, leaks, and possible fire. - A minimum upward slope of 1/4" per foot (20 mm/m) must be maintained on the horizontal portion of the furnace pipe. - Make sure that each screw penetrates the inner wall of both connectors (male and female).
 See pictures below showing a male/female coupling.
+See pictures below showing a male-female coupling.

 - A straight flue installation offers the least restriction to smoke evacuation and results in stronger draft.
-Straight installations also require less maintenance as there are no corners where creosote can settle. - The use of 45° elbows is strongly recommended.

-The use of more than two 90° elbows is prohibited.
+Straight installations also require less maintenance as there are no corners where creosote can settle. - The use of 45° elbows is strongly recommended. - Never use more than two 90° elbows.